deedeeh/learning_notes/Readme.md

 ```

 In the previous JS I added the player 1 to show my work without player 2 to make things short.
 And the winner class just to add green colour to whoever has reached the winning score.

+###### Wednesday 9th May
++ Today I applied for a scholarship for software engineering bootcamp and I have started to do the free online pre-course on Learn.co until I get a response on my application.

++ I will try to continue the online bootcamp I have been doing and to do the pre-course for the on campus bootcamp I applied for.